-CreateWorld is our 2 day performance, presentation, and professional development event, specifically for academic and technical staff who work in the digital arts disciplines.
+CreateWorld is our 2 day performance, presentation, and professional development event, specifically for academic and technical staff who use Apple technology in the digital arts disciplines.

 The conference features a wide range of academic and technical presenters from the tertiary education and industry sectors, and includes several keynotes, panel sessions, hypotheticals, hands-on technical workshops, and regular presentation sessions.